Mdowel/typying-animation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Sample typewriter-style animation made using Vanilla JS, Typescript. and Vite.
+Sample typewriter-style animation made using Vanilla JS, Typescript, and Vite.

 ### Built With